Table of Contents

 In the settings for the link column, you can define which data is visible and which operations are permitted for each linked table.

-- Allow adding new entries: If you activate this slider, users can add new entries to the linked table.
-You can use the field settings to define which columns are visible and which columns are required, i.e. must be filled in.
+- Add and link new records: If you activate this slider, users can add new records to the linked table.
+You can use the field settings to specify which columns are required, i.e. must be filled in.

 Prevent duplicates from being added